lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > - Release unreleased changes from community app
 >   - In case of invalid networking DNS settings disable MagicDNS to enable the app to start up
 >   - Refactor MagicDNS support to properly handle appconnectors
+>   - Refactor slow activities from nm-dispatcher script into separate listener service
 >   - Support Supervised installations
 >   - Fix forwarding for local tailnet connections
 >   - Force reauthentication when Tailscale explicitly complains about login server change